ReflectCode/AssetsDemo/readme.md

 -----
 # ReflectCode Assets demo

-This repository contains the Android and iOS source code for projets used to demonstrate the Assets Transformation service from Refelect code.
+This repository contains the Android and iOS source code for projets used to demonstrate the Assets Transformation service from **RefelectCode**.
 Through this service the assets files in `\Android\res` are converted into asset catalog files for Xcode in `\AssetDemo\Assets.xcassets` folder.

-## Files included
+## Files transformed
 This sample project demonstrates conversion of following files -
 * .png
 * .9.png